apache/accumulo-website/_posts/blog/2024-04-08-does-a-compactor-return-memory-to-OS.md

 If the compactor processes return the memory to the OS, i.e. does not stay at the maximum 6G once they reach it, then we can oversubscribe the memory allowing us to run more compactor processes on that machine.

 ## Findings
 All the garbage collectors tested (G1 GC, Shenandoah GC, and ZGC) and all the Java versions tested (11, 17, 21) will release memory that is no longer used by a compactor, back to the OS.
-Regardless of which GC is used, after an external compaction is done, most (but not all) memory is eventually released back to the OS and all memory is released back to the JVM.
+Regardless of which GC is used, after an external compaction is done, most (but usually not all) memory is eventually released back to the OS and all memory is released back to the JVM.
 Although a comparable amount of memory is returned to the OS in each case, the amount of time it takes for the memory to be returned and the amount of memory used during a compaction depends on which garbage collector is used and which parameters are set for the java process.

 [![]({{site.baseurl}}/images/blog/202404_compactor_memory/java_17_G1_x1_s256_periodic60000_OS.png){:width="800px"}]({{site.baseurl}}/images/blog/202404_compactor_memory/java_17_G1_x1_s256_periodic60000_OS.png)